 - Mesenteric artery ischemia

-To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for Pancreatitis using NGS Panel Genomic targeted towards this specific phenotype:
+To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for Pancreatitis using NGS Panel Genomic:

-Step 1: Whole genome sequencing from a single filter card.
-The sequencing covers the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Pancreatitis panel.
+Step 1: Whole genome sequencing from a single filter card (drop of blood), covering the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Pancreatitis panel.
 Copy Number Variants analysis derived from NGS data is also included.

-- Individuals with a family history of disease and presentation of the most common symptoms
+- Individuals with a positive family history of pancreatitis.

-Confirmation of a clinical diagnosis through genetic testing can allow for genetic counseling and may direct medical management.
+Confirmation of a clinical diagnosis through genetic testing of pancreatitis can allow for genetic counseling and may direct medical management.

 Overview of the genes in CENTOGENE´s pancreatitis panel